 Getting Started With Indoor Tomato Plants

-While certainly not as easy as growing tomatoes outside, it is possible to grow your tomatoes inside.
-If you live in a city or location with short summers or longer winters (here’s to looking at you, Chicago!), then indoor tomatoes may be your best option.
-They’re a good project, and there’s nothing better than biting into a fresh tomato on a cold winter today.
+While certainly not as easy as growing outside, it is possible to grow your tomatoes inside.
+If you live in a city or location with short summers or longer winters (looking at you, Chicago!), then indoor tomatoes may be your best option.
+They’re a good project, and there’s nothing better than biting into a fresh tomato on a cold winter’s day.